iAmWayneBenedict/smilehub/server/README.md

   - `POST /POST/PATIENT/appointment.php`
     - **Description:** Create a new appointment for a user (This route is for patients account only).
   - `POST /POST/SHARED/appointment.php`
-    - **Description:** Create a new appointment for a user (This route is for staff and admin account only).
+    - **Description:** Create a new appointment for a user (This route is for staff and dentist account only).

 #### Request Body